Givenchy: Expansion

 Hubert de Givenchy was elected the personality of the year 1979 and the most elegant man of the year by The Best Magazine.

-In 1982, a retrospective presided by Audrey Hepburn was organized by the Fashion Institute of Technology of New York.
+In 1982, a retrospective presided by Audrey Hepburn was organised by the Fashion Institute of Technology of New York.

 The following year Hubert de Givenchy was named « chevalier de la Légion d'Honneur » and in 1985, Jacques Lang, the French minister of the Culture, gave him the Oscar dedicated to the art of elegance during a celebration at the Opera in Paris.